Special Educational Needs

 Miss M Hambidge

-Miss Hambidge is the schools Special Educational Needs Coordinator (SENCo).
+Miss Hambidge is the schools Special Educational Needs and Disabilities Coordinator (SENDCo).
 Miss Hambidge is responsible for coordinating all the specific provision that is put in place to support mainstream pupils with Special Education Needs and Disabilities (SEND).

 Miss Hambidge is also responsible for: